daronphang/programming-resources/cloud-computing/AWS/services/compute/products.md

 ## Elastic Beanstalk

 Helps to scale and deploy web applications made with several programming languages.
-EBS handles the deployment of the code as soon as it is uploaded.
+AWS Elastic Beanstalk handles the deployment of the code as soon as it is uploaded.

+With AWS Elastic Beanstalk, you provide code and configuration settings, and EBS deploys the resources necessary to perform the following tasks:

+- Adjust capacity
+- Load balancing
+- Automatic scaling
+- Application health monitoring

 ## Lightsail